 We also visited several Hindu temples on the west coast of Trinidad.
 While I did not enjoy driving on the left side of the roads, we survived and had a nice time.
 We heard excellent East Indian tassa drumming, a great steelband, and a good East Indian popular music group.
 We enjoyed the food, especially bake ‘n’ shark, one of the local specialties.

-Around the Southern Cone of South America: Buenos Aires, Uruguay, Falkland Islands, Tierra del Fuego, Cape Horn, Chilean Fiords and Lake District, Santiago de Chile
+Buenos Aires, Uruguay, Falkland Islands, Tierra del Fuego, Cape Horn, Chilean Fiords and Lake District, Santiago de Chile: Around the Southern Cone of South America

-However, we never had the time to explore the southern third of the country between Puerto Mont and Punta Arenas, except for Torres de Paine.
-The southern third of Chile is the fiord and estuary region, laden with amazing mountains and glaciers reached only by ship.
+Although we lived in Chile for close to three years back in the ’60s, we never had the time to explore the southern third of the country between Puerto Mont and Punta Arenas, except for Torres de Paine (see 1966-68 Travel Tale and Snapshot above).
+The southern third of Chile is the fiord and estuary region, laden with amazing mountains and glaciers reached only by water.